 - a.
-Information about significant transactions and investees: - 1) Financing provided to others: None; - 2) Endorsements/guarantees provided: None; - 3) Marketable securities held (excluding investments in subsidiaries): None; - 4) Marketable securities acquired or disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital: None; - 5) Acquisition of individual real estate at costs of at least NT\$300 million or 20% of the paid-in capital: None; - 6) Disposal of individual real estate at prices of at least NT\$300 million or 20% of the paid-in capital: None; - 7) Total purchases from or sales to related parties of at least NT\$100 million or 20% of the paid-in capital: Please see Table 1 attached; - 8) Receivables from related parties amounting to at least NT\$100 million or 20% of the paid-in capital: None; - 9) Information about the derivative instruments transaction: None; - b.
-Names, locations, and related information of investees over which the Company exercises significant influence (excluding information on investment in Mainland China): Please see Table 2 attached; - c.
-Information on investments in mainland China: Please see Table 3 attached. - d.
-Information on major shareholders: The name, amount and proportion of shareholders with a shareholding ratio of 5% or more: Please see Table 4 attached.
+Information about significant transactions and investees: - 1) Financing provided to others: None; - 2) Endorsements/guarantees provided: None; - 3) Marketable securities held (excluding investments in subsidiaries): None; - 4) Marketable securities acquired or disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital: None; - 5) Acquisition of individual real estate at costs of at least NT\$300 million or 20% of the paid-in capital: None; - 6) Disposal of individual real estate at prices of at least NT\$300 million or 20% of the paid-in capital: None; - 7) Total purchases from or sales to related parties of at least NT\$100 million or 20% of the paid-in capital: See Table 1; - 8) Receivables from related parties amounting to at least NT\$100 million or 20% of the paid-in capital: None; - 9) Information about the derivative instruments transaction: None; - 10) Intercompany relationships and significant intercompany transactions: See Table 2; - b.
+Names, locations, and related information of investees over which the Company exercises significant influence (excluding information on investment in Mainland China): Please see Table 3; - c.
+Information on investments in mainland China: See Table 4. - d.
+Information on major shareholders: the name, amount and proportion of shareholders with a shareholding ratio of 5% or more: See Table 5 a.
+Operation segment information